 9. Education.
 If you’re just out of high school and applying to your first jobs, it makes sense to include the information.
 Otherwise, focus on college and graduate information as well as degrees earned.

 10. Misspellings, grammar issues, and typos.
 We’ve said it before, and we’ll say it again — proofread, proofread, proofread!
 Nothing can make the resume less professional than resume errors.

-A resume is a snapshot of your work experience — not only should it be well written, it should highlight the best possible version of your experience and how you will be contributing to a new team.
+A resume is a snapshot of your work experience — not only should it be well written, but it should also highlight the best possible version of your experience and how you will be contributing to a new team.
 Take out irrelevant information, and polish up your resume so represents your experience in the best light possible.